Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Subsequent resummation technique

-In practical calculations, the new parameter $q$ can be introduced to represent number of terms in (\ref{f1}) which are to be resummed.
-Two main variants of the subsequent resummation has been tested:
+In practical calculations, the new parameter $q$ can be introduced to represent the number of terms in~(\ref{f1}) which are to be resummed.
+Two main variants of the subsequent resummation have been tested:

 \begin{enumerate} \item[(i)] {Full resummation ($q=p$)}: the second-stage Borel--Pad{\'e}--Leroy transform is applied to the entire resummed series $\sum_{k=0}^{p} A_k^{(\mathrm{res})}(u)\,v^k$.
 This approach utilizes all available perturbative information but may be sensitive to Pad{\'e} poles on the positive real axis.